Embodiment

 This could be as simple as taking a few slow breaths (which can also have a very strong calming effect on the nervous system), or it may be needing to take an extended break from being in connection with people.

-Doing a deep belly breath and a long slow breath out of the nose that lasts at least four seconds will take you out of your sympathetic nervous system and into your parasympathetic nervous system.
+Doing a deep belly breath and a long slow breath out of the nose that lasts at least four seconds is the fastest way to take you out of your sympathetic nervous system and into your parasympathetic nervous system.
 It is a signal to your body that you are safe.

-Whether you are in your sympathetic nervous system or parasympathetic nervous system is one of the things that changes how we see the world around us most intensely.
+Whether you are in your sympathetic nervous system or parasympathetic nervous system is one of the things that affects how you see the world around you.

 If you can create the conditions to feel safe in your life, then you are less likely to end up in a reactive state.
 A huge part of this is creating a sense of radical self-acceptance towards your own inner world.
 To allow your mind to express what can be inappropriate for your bodies to express, in a way that feels safe and liberating.